 Before October 7, many Israelis and most Jews believed that Israel’s defences were strong enough to prevent an attack on that scale.
 That belief collapsed in a matter of hours.

 The border was breached.
 Families were murdered in their homes.
 People were burned, tortured, kidnapped, and left helpless for hours.
 For Israelis, this was not just a military failure.
-It shattered the sense of security that the army and the government could protect them.
+It shattered their sense of security that the army and the government could protect them from the enemies that they knew surrounded them on every side.

 Yet something else emerged alongside that loss.

 I was in Israel on October 7, and what I saw in the days that followed is something I will never forget.
 Citizens mobilized immediately.
 People opened their homes.
 Volunteers appeared everywhere.
 Families sent sons, daughters, husbands, and wives into reserve duty.
+Reserve soldiers hastened to fly back to Israel to take up their posts.
 Almost right away, people began sending food, clothing, supplies, money, and whatever else was needed.
-Ordinary citizens stepped in before official systems were fully operational.
+Ordinary citizens stepped in even before official systems were fully operational.

 Many Jewish communities outside Israel also rose to the occasion, including those in Montreal.
-They mobilized quickly through rallies, vigils, fundraising, gatherings, prayer, and conversation.
+Our Montreal Jewish community mobilized quickly through rallies, vigils, fundraising, gatherings, prayer, and conversation.
 There was fear, but there was also determination: to stand with Israel, with the hostages, and with one another.

 Bring Them Home Posters and Signs: The Names We Carried